Preventative septic maintenance guidance for Abbotsford homeowners and acreage properties Plan service

 Is this page only for homeowners with no current problem?

-No. It is mainly for planning-stage visitors, but it also helps owners who suspect they are overdue and want to reset their maintenance routine before symptoms escalate.
+No. It is mainly for planning-stage homeowners, but it also helps owners who suspect they are overdue and want to reset their maintenance routine before symptoms escalate.

 What if the system is already showing warning signs?

 If the issue is active or confusing, move to the pumping, inspection, or emergency pages depending on the symptoms.
-The site now separates those paths more clearly.
+These pages separate those paths more clearly.

 Maintenance guidance feels more believable when it is paired with actual service imagery and real wastewater-system context.